sysu-software-2022/LoupeRunner/README.md

 ### Experimental Design

+> Input and Output files path can be specified in `config.py`

-The entire procedure of **LoupeRunner** can be separated into 14 steps:
+The entire procedure of **LoupeRunner** can be separated into 14 steps pipeline:

+- In order to demonstrate every steps precisely, input and output file names are referenced from our example data.

 #### **Step1**